 The binding uses a standard Z-Wave serial stick to communicate with the Z-Wave devices.
 There are many sticks available, and they all support the same interface so the binding does not distinguish between them.

-The ZWave binding provides support for a large number of devices (currently 744 from 109 manufacturers).
+The ZWave binding provides support for a large number of devices (currently 792 devices from 111 manufacturers).
 See the full list of supported things.

 ZWave Serial Adapter

 Before the binding can be used, a serial adapter must be added.
 This needs to be done manually.
 Select

 Serial ZStick, and enter the serial port.

 Once the binding is authorized, and an adapter is added, it automatically reads all devices that are included into the network.
 This is read directly from the Z-Wave controller and new things are added to the Inbox.
 When the discovery process is started, the binding will put the controller into inclusion mode for a defined period of time to allow new devices to be discovered and added to the network.
 Device discovery occurs in two phases - first the device is added to the inbox as an Unknown Device to provide the user immediate feedback that the device has been discovered.
 Once the device type is known, the inbox entry is updated with the actual device name and manufacturer.

 There is no binding level configuration required for the Z-Wave binding.
 All configuration is performed on the devices, or the controller.
 This allows the system to support multiple controllers.